phalcon-orphanage/docs/en/api/Phalcon_Cache_Multiple.rst

 public  **save** ([*string* $keyName], [*string* $content], [*long* $lifetime], [*boolean* $stopBuffer])

-Stores cached content into the APC backend and stops the frontend
+Stores cached content into all backends and stops the frontend